 This site is truly unprecedented, with hundreds of animals jumping into the river to get to the other side, often finding death in the jaws of the Nile crocodiles.
 After this experience, the herds somehow move back south in unison by October.
 They follow an almost straight path down the eastern side of the park until they reach their starting point around November.

 This cycle repeats itself year after year with slight variations.
-A hot air balloon Safari in Serengeti allows you to track this migration process on their quest for food and fresh water.
+A hot air balloon Safari in the Serengeti allows you to track this migration process on their quest for food and fresh water.

 It can thus be said that there is no specific time to witness the Great Migration and the native wildlife of the Serengeti.
 The view will vary from period to period, but the experience is undeniably one of the greatest shows you will have the opportunity to watch.
-A Hot air balloon Safari in Serengeti is the perfect way to explore this magnificent land in all its beauty year-round.
+A Hot air balloon Safari in the Serengeti is the perfect way to explore this magnificent land in all its beauty year-round.